Jacquie Ottman's

 According to a new entry in the Federal Register, EPA is now soliciting individual stakeholder input regarding the Agency’s role in the “green” or sustainable products movement.
 The Agency will consider the information gathered from the Federal Register notice as well as from other sources as it works to define its role and develop a strategy that identifies how EPA can make a meaningful contribution to the development, manufacture, designation, and use of sustainable products.

-This represents an important opportunity for those of us in the green marketing world to move …Read more...
+This represents an important opportunity for …Read more...

 Plastiki Trash Expedition Meets Goal—Who’s Next?